hpc/charliecloud/doc/ch-grow_desc.rst

   E: setgroups 0 failed - setgroups (1: Operation not permitted)

-By default, nothing is done to avoid these problems, though :code:`ch-grow` does tries detect if the workarounds could help. :code:`--force` activates the
+By default, nothing is done to avoid these problems, though :code:`ch-grow` does try to detect if the workarounds could help. :code:`--force` activates the workarounds: :code:`ch-grow` injects extra commands to intercept these system calls and fake a successful result, using :code:`fakeroot(1)`.
+There are three basic steps:

-workarounds: :code:`ch-grow` injects extra commands to intercept these system calls and fake a successful result, using :code:`fakeroot(1)`.
-There are two basic steps:
+  1. After :code:`FROM`, analyze the image to see what distribution it contains, which determines the specific workarounds.

-  1. After :code:`FROM`, install :code:`fakeroot(1)` if one is not already installed.
-This sometimes also needs extra steps, like turning off the :code:`apt` sandbox (for Debian Buster) or enabling EPEL (for CentOS/RHEL).
+  2. Before the user command in the first :code:`RUN` instruction where the injection seems needed, install :code:`fakeroot(1)` in the image, if one is not already installed, as well as any other necessary initialization commands.
+For example, we turn off the :code:`apt` sandbox (for Debian Buster) and enable EPEL (for CentOS/RHEL).

-  2. Prepend :code:`fakeroot` to :code:`RUN` instructions that seem to need it, e.g. ones that contain :code:`apt`, :code:`apt-get`, :code:`dpkg` for
+  3. Prepend :code:`fakeroot` to :code:`RUN` instructions that seem to need it, e.g. ones that contain :code:`apt`, :code:`apt-get`, :code:`dpkg` for
      Debian derivatives and :code:`dnf`, :code:`rpm`, or :code:`yum` for
      RPM-based distributions.